-Croatia: Krk LNG terminal – MET Group’s binding offer to book capacity6.
-May 2020. / SEE Energy News
+Croatia: Krk LNG terminal – MET Group’s binding offer to book capacity, SEE Energy News

 The Croatian LNG project will help central and eastern Europe to become an integral part of this global market.
 Furthermore, Croatian LNG imports will help MET Group link most of its downstream markets both from pipeline gas and from an LNG perspective as well.
 MET Croatia Energy Trade, local subsidiary of Swiss-based MET Group, has submitted a binding offer to to book capacities in the future liquefied natural gas (LNG) terminal on the Krk island for a three-year period, amounting to 1.3 billion cubic meters.
 The statement from the company said that significant changes on the international energy markets are spearheaded by the rapid growth of global LNG trade, a development that the company welcomes.